President and Managing Director, MLS Business Ventures

-Before joining the Pac-12, Stevenson was Chairman and CEO of OnSport, a highly successful consulting company he founded in 1997 and sold 10 years later to Wasserman Media Group, which he then joined as a Principal.
-OnSport’s clients included American Express, Nationwide, Travelers, NASCAR, the PGA TOUR, NBA, the Big Ten and many others.
-It was a major force in the sports world as the principal architect of the Wachovia Championship, the U.S. Tennis Association’s U.S. Open Series, and NASCAR’s Nationwide Series.
-OnSport was a finalist for the Sports Business Journal’s Sports Marketing Agency of the Year every year since the award’s inception.
+In 1997, Stevenson founded and built OnSport, a highly successful sports and entertainment marketing and media rights consulting company which he sold to Wasserman Media Group in 2007.
+OnSport’s blue chip client list included MLS, American Express, Nationwide, Travelers, PGA TOUR, NBA, Big Ten and many others.
+OnSport was a major force in the sports world as the principal architect of the Wachovia Championship, the U.S. Tennis Association’s U.S. Open Series, and NASCAR’s Nationwide Series, among other initiatives.

-Prior to founding OnSport, Stevenson headed the NBA Properties’ Marketing and Media Group, where he was responsible for the corporate marketing and television revenues for the NBA and USA Basketball.
+Prior to founding OnSport, Stevenson was President of NBA Properties’ Marketing and Media Group, where he was responsible for revenues related to the NBA, USA Basketball and the Basketball Hall of Fame.
 In this capacity, Stevenson also was a chief architect of the business plan and launch of the Women’s National Basketball Association in 1996.

 Stevenson, who holds a B.A. from Duke University and an M.B.A. from The George Washington University, taught “The Business of Sport" at Duke University from 2000-2007 and was inducted into The George Washington University School of Business Sports Hall of Fame in April 2013.